wso2/docs-mi/en/docs/reference/mediators/property-mediator.md

 </log>
 ```

-### Sending a fault message based on the Accept http header
+### Send a fault message based on the Accept http header

 In this configuration, a response is sent to the client based on the `Accept` header.
 The [PayloadFactory mediator]({{base_path}}/reference/mediators/payloadfactory-mediator) transforms the message contents.
 Then a [Property mediator]({{base_path}}/reference/mediators/property-mediator) sets the message type
 based on the `Accept` header using the `$ctx:accept` expression.
 The message is then sent back to the client via the [Respond mediator]({{base_path}}/reference/mediators/respond-mediator).